20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 6- Shawarma

 Shawarma is a popular street food in Egypt, made with marinated meat (typically lamb, chicken, or beef) that’s slow-cooked on a vertical rotisserie.
 It’s typically served in a warm pita bread wrap, topped with tahini, garlic sauce, pickles, and fresh vegetables.
-Loved for its savory and smoky flavors, Shawarma has become a staple in Egyptian food culture, offering a quick and delicious meal for people on the go.
+Loved for its savory, smoky flavors, Shawarma has become a staple of Egyptian food culture, offering a quick, delicious meal for people on the go.

 7- Mulukhiyah

-Mulukhiyah is a flavorful Egyptian stew made from jute leaves that are finely chopped and cooked with garlic, coriander, and broth (often chicken or rabbit).
+Mulukhiyah is a flavorful Egyptian stew made from finely chopped jute leaves, cooked with garlic, coriander, and broth (often chicken or rabbit).
 This dish has a rich, earthy taste and is commonly served over rice or with pita bread.
 Loved for its unique texture and bold flavors, Mulukhiyah is a favorite comfort food in Egyptian households and often enjoyed during family meals.

 8- Mahshi